playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-history-through-code/index.md

 This is true!
 So true, in fact, that the same mechanism we used earlier (error boundary components) is able to be reused for data fetching errors.

-As we can see from this example, our `ErrorBoundary` component will catch all rejected promises passed to the `use` API:
+As we can see from this example, our `ErrorBoundary` component will catch all rejected promises' data passed to the `use` API:

 ```jsx
 class ErrorBoundary extends React.Component {